FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 Please be aware that this way you'll generate much more traffic to the originating sites, and they might block you accordingly.
 FreshRSS performance is also negatively affected, because you'll have to fetch the full article content one by one.
 So it's a feature to use sparingly!

-What's meant by "CSS path of articles on the original site" actually corresponds to the "path" consisting of IDs and classes (which in HTML, matches the id and class attributes) to retrieve only the interesting part that corresponds to the article.
+The  "Article CSS selector on original website" corresponds to the "path" consisting of IDs and classes (which in HTML, matches the id and class attributes) to retrieve only the interesting part that corresponds to the article.
 Ideally, this path starts with an id (which is unique to the page).
+The basics are explained [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).

 ##### Example: Rue89